Tangoe/Mobile-Procurement-API-Documentation/concepts/glossary/index.md

 Any content type which allows entities to link to each other in a standardized way, making other entities discoverable from a client.

 ### Idempotent
-When the side-effects of multiple requests are the same as a single request.
+When the results of multiple requests are the same as a single request.
 GET, PUT, and DELETE are idempotent methods.

 ### JSON
 Javascript Object Notation is a data format commonly used for APIs requests parameters and response body.